-Part II: ECH Procurement and Fielding Decision, Summer of 2013
+Part II: ECH Procurement and Fielding Decision, Summer 2013

-After passing FAT and four years after program initiation, in the summer of 2013, the ECH was ready for a full rate production (FRP) decision, after which the ECH would be produced as quickly as possible to the approved acquisition objective quantity.
+After passing FAT and four years after program initiation, in summer 2013, the ECH was ready for a full rate production (FRP) decision, after which the ECH would be produced to the approved acquisition objective quantity.
 Each production lot of helmets would undergo lot acceptance testing (LAT) to verify continued compliance to specification requirements.
-Finally, after passing LAT, the Army could field helmets to Soldiers deploying into combat.
-But, should they?
+After passing LAT, the Army could field helmets to deploying Soldiers.

 The FRP decision would involve significant procurement money to buy and field the ECH.
 Despite FAT results in which the ECH demonstrated superior performance against the requirements over current helmets, Army leaders, specifically the AAE, faced a difficult decision.
 Not all key stakeholders interpreted the test results similarly, raising significant safety concerns for Soldiers.
 The DOT&E issued a congressionally mandated Beyond LRIP Report recommending that the ECH not be fielded to Soldiers.
-DOT&E believed that the cost per helmet (roughly two and half times the current helmet) did not justify the minimal performance increase.
+DOT&E believed that the cost per helmet (roughly 2.5 times the current helmet) did not justify the minimal performance increase (DOT&E, 2011, 2012, 2013).
 DOT&E was also concerned that the Army did not test the ECH against the most stressing or most prevalent enemy rifle threats.
-Additionally, and more importantly, DOT&E stated that Soldiers wearing the ECH in combat would face an unacceptable risk of head injuries due to excessive backface deformation caused by rifle rounds.
+More importantly, DOT&E stated that Soldiers wearing the ECH in combat would face an unacceptable risk of head injuries due to excessive backface deformation caused by rifle rounds.
 The medical community, through the Army Surgeon General, supported the DOT&E recommendations.
 These concerns put the AAE in a difficult position.
-To further complicate matters, the AAE had spoken to DOT&E, who emphatically stood behind their recommendation.
+To further complicate matters, the AAE had just spoken to DOT&E, who emphatically stood behind their recommendation.

-Again, the AAE convened the same Council of Colonels that met four years earlier to discuss the decision to initiate the ECH program.
+Again, the AAE convened the same Council of Colonels that had met four years earlier to discuss the decision to initiate the ECH program.
 Colonel Smith admitted the ECH program had not met the original timelines, but emphasized that the ECH had finally successfully passed testing and met its performance requirements.
 Colonel Smith also stressed that \$35 million was at risk if the procurement decision passed the end of the fiscal year, which was nearing.
 Colonel Crisp noted that he understood the program history well and understood the challenges.
 However, in DOT&E's opinion, the ECH was not operationally effective or operationally suitable for fielding to Soldiers.
-The risk of injury to Soldiers was unacceptable; in DOT&E's and the Army Surgeon General's opinion, Soldiers wearing the ECH could suffer life threatening skull fractures from excessive BTD from threat rifle rounds.
+The risk of injury to Soldiers was unacceptable; in DOT&E and the Army Surgeon General's opinion, Soldiers wearing the ECH could suffer life threatening skulls fractures from excessive BTD from threat rifle rounds.
 Additionally, Colonel Crisp noted that the ECH was not tested against the most stressing threats, bringing in question the validity of the requirements.
 Colonel Johnson was livid that there was even a question about the requirements.
-The entire community and all stakeholders had agreed to the original requirements more than four years ago.
+All stakeholders had agreed to the original requirements more than four years ago.
 Everyone had accepted the program risks.
 Now, three years later than planned, when the ECH finally passed testing, concerns were raised.
 Colonel Johnson stated that the warfighter community strongly recommended getting the ECH to Soldiers as quickly as possible.